Instructions to Authors

 Tables should be numbered consecutively (1, 2, etc.).
 In tables, footnotes are preferable to long explanatory material in either the heading or body of the table.
 Such explanatory footnotes, identified by superscript letters, should be placed immediately below the table.
 Please provide a caption (without abbreviations) to each table, refer to the table in the text and note its approximate location in the margin.
 The same data should not be presented simultaneously in tables and figures.

-Conflicts of Interest: All authors of submitting manuscript to the journal must disclose any and all conflicts of interest they may have with publication of the manuscript that is mentioned in the manuscript.
+Conflicts of Interest: All authors of submitting the manuscript to the journal must disclose any and all conflicts of interest they may have with publication of the manuscript that is mentioned in the manuscript.
+If no conflict exists, the authors should state: The authors declare that they have no conflict of interest.